AssKissStudio/M1FloodBot/README.md

 # M1FloodBot
 ## About script
 #### FloodBot - automation script for M1.
 It will make it easier for you to notify everyone in the chat room about your exchange or sale offers.
-This script sends a pre-defined message with a sending period you specify
+This script sends a pre-defined message with a sending period you specify.
+AssKiss Studio is not responsible for any improper use of the script
 ## System Requirements
 #### OS: Windows 7/8/10/11(You may need to install python 3.*.*)
 #### Internet connection required